 Planning to apply for a business loan?
-No matter where you apply, the lender receiving your application generally follows the same review process.
-This review includes the “five C’s of credit”.
+No matter where you apply, the lender or bank receiving your application generally follows the same review process.
+This review includes the “5 C’s of credit.”
 These characteristics of credit are used to evaluate your potential as a borrower.

 Understanding the “Five C’s of Credit”

-Familiarize yourself with the five C’s—capacity, capital, collateral, conditions and character—to get a head start on presenting yourself to lenders as a potential borrower.
+Familiarizing yourself with the five C’s—capacity, capital, collateral, conditions and character—can help you get a head start on presenting yourself to lenders as a potential borrower.
+Let’s take a closer look at what each one means and how you can prep your business.

 - Capital.
+The cash you put toward starting your business is called capital, and it’s a good way to show a lender how serious you are about success.
 It’s unlikely that you’ll be able to finance 100 percent of your startup or acquisition costs, so to get a loan, you’ll need to make an investment in your business first.
 This may come from deposits or money from other sources.

 - Collateral.
 When evaluating a loan application, a lender will generally look at collateral as a secondary source of repayment for the loan.
+They’ll want to make sure that if the loan payments stop for some reason, they can recover what they’re owed through collateral.
+This could be equipment, vehicles or inventory.
 The loan amount will be based on a percentage of the collateral’s value, which is called the loan-to-value ratio (LTV).
 Different types of collateral have different LTVs.

 - Conditions.
-Be prepared to demonstrate that there’s a market for your business.
-This should be based on the local, regional and national economy; the competitiveness of the business; the type of industry and your experience in it; and your experience managing a business.
+Be prepared to demonstrate that there’s a market for your business and a clear purpose for the loan.
+Base your arguments on the local, regional and national economy, the competitiveness of the business, the type of industry and your experience in it, and your experience managing a business.

 Before applying for a loan, answer the following questions: